wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.19 =
+* New: Compatible up to WordPres 6.0.2
+* Security: Further improve sanitization and escaping of variables to prevent potential XSS attacks with high privileges #1836
+* Enh: Show better response from remote when license can not be activated #1818
+* Fix: Fatal error Uncaught TypeError on google drive backup upload settings page under rare circumstances when site is translated #1849
+* Fix: Fatal error on Windows OS when pushing a staging site and activating the backup option.
+It deletes the WP Staging content directory including its cache files file during files copying process, resulting in a failed push #1851

 = 2.9.18 =
 * Fix: Does not sanitise and escape some of its backup settings, which could allow high privilege users such as admin to perform Stored Cross-Site Scripting attacks (XSS) even when the unfiltered_html capability is disallowed (for example in multisite setup) #1825